How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

 View #2 – An Eclipse Occurred

 Another view is that Joshua was describing an eclipse.
 This view was held by Robert Dick Wilson (1856-1930).
-He based his view on the fact that the Hebrew text that is translated as “stood still” can mean “silent.”
-It is important to note that the Hebrew word can also mean “rest, wait, relax, quieted and motionless.
-But it is not the common translation.
-The Hebrew word is translated in the New American Standard Bible as “silent” less than one-third of the time.
-However, this word does not provide strong support for the concept of a solar eclipse.
+He based his view on the fact that the Hebrew word damam that is translated as “stood still” can mean “silent.”
+It is important to note that the Hebrew word damam can also mean “rest, wait, relax, quieted and motionless.”
+But “silent” is not the common translation.
+In the English Standard Bible (ESV), New American Standard Bible (NASB), King James Bible (KJV), New King James Version Bible (NKJV), and Holman Christian Standard Bible (HCSB) the Hebrew word is translated as “silent” less than one-third of the time.
+That is, the overwhelming view of many translators is that damam should not be translated as “silent.”
+Even if “silent” is the correct translation, this word does not provide strong support for the concept of a solar eclipse.

-Although an eclipse seems to make sense if Joshua wanted to frighten his enemies and to diminish the heat of the day, there are severe problems with this interpretation.
+Some claim that Joshua wanted to frighten his enemies and diminish the heat of the day by an eclipse.
+But that is not what Joshua 10:13 states.
+Joshua stated that he wanted to “avenge” or repay their enemies.
 Insofar as the heat of the day is concerned, any relief granted the Israelites would also be granted Israel’s enemies.
 More importantly, an eclipse is of a short duration, lasting at most eight minutes.
+NASA states,

 A natural occurring solar eclipse is not a good explanation for three reasons.
-First, astronomy cannot provide any supporting occurrence of a solar eclipse in the time period of the event recorded in Joshua 10:13.
+First, astronomy cannot provide any solid supporting evidence of a solar eclipse in the time period of the event recorded in Joshua 10:13.
 The second reason a solar eclipse did not occur was that the Hebrew text does not support a solar eclipse.
-The sun and mmon would not be aligned in order to create a solar eclipse.
+The sun and moon would not be aligned in order to create a solar eclipse.
+That is, Joshua 10:12 states that the sun was directly overhead and the moon off to the west.
 Marten H. Woudstra has made this comment,

 The third reason that a solar eclipse will not explain Joshua 10:13 is that the verse implies the sun was visible.